AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

       null;
    end Child'Constructor;

-When valuating values in the Initialize aspect, the constructed object does not exit yet.
+When valuating values in the Initialize aspect, the object under construction does not exist yet.
 It is illegal to refer to this parameter in the aspect.
 The following is illegal:

 .. code-block:: ada